b3alz3bub/ponytown-bounderies/README.md

 4. ) I do not engage in roleplays, so if you ask/force me i will kindly ask you No, so please respect that

+5. ) I AM A MINOR!
+18+ or older people DNI respectfully, unless were already friends and chill its fine

 WIP bc i have moreuhhhh